Peer Worker - Carer ICYMHS CAT

 We are committed to cultural safety and health equity for Aboriginal and/or Torres Strait Islander People.
 We celebrate, value, and include people of all backgrounds, genders, identities, cultures, bodies, and abilities.
 We welcome and support applications from talented people identifying as Aboriginal and/or Torres Strait Islander, people with disability, neurodiverse people, LGBTQIA+ and people of all ages and cultures.

 If you feel this role is right for you, we encourage your early application.
+Even if you don’t meet every single requirement, we encourage you to apply.
+What matters most is your passion, your drive and your willingness to learn and contribute.
 Applications will be reviewed as they are received, and interviews may take place prior to the closing date.
 This means we reserve the right to close a job ad prior to the advertised closing date.

-All appointments are made subject to a satisfactory National Police Check and if required, a Working With Children Check.
-If you require any reasonable adjustments to the recruitment process, you are welcome to reach out to the hiring manager: Sue Wells at Sue.Wells@austin.org.au and Program Manager Nathan.hall@austin.org.au
+All appointments are made subject to a satisfactory National Police Check and if required, a Working with Children Check.
+If you require any reasonable adjustments to the recruitment process, you are welcome to reach out to the hiring manager: Sue Wells at Sue.Wells@austin.org.au and Program Manager, Nathan hall at nathan.hall@austin.org.au

 Interested in finding out more about this opportunity?
 Read the position description for further details.